 Want to become a dual credit instructor for Lake Land College?
 Wondering what the process is and if you’re qualified?
 Please contact your high school administration and dual credit coordinator to let them know of your desire to become a dual credit coordinator and refer to the following process.

 Instructors will teach courses in accordance with the requirements as detailed in the course description and outlines.
 Instructors will develop a syllabus for each course taught that shall include an outline of course goals, methods of instruction, course content, reading materials, grading practices, and attendance policy.
 The syllabus will be distributed to each student in the course during the first week of classes.
 Instructors should use the Syllabus template and instructions and overall follow the information provided on the Instructor Resources page found here: www.lakelandcollege.edu/instructor-resources/

 In order to align curricula of dual credit courses with their on-campus counterparts, dual credit instructors will submit course portfolios on a schedule determined by the DCP.
 The evaluation process is intended to provide recommendations, suggestions for best practices, constructive feedback and support to strengthen dual credit courses for continuous improvement at the program and course level.

 Instructors will participate in assessment activities as arranged by their respective divisions.
 Each course is assigned a Lead Instructor for assessment.
 The Lead Instructor will contact the dual credit instructor each semester about assessment activities and follow-up with assessment results once data has been tabulated.

-If you are looking for guidance with your class, please contact the Director of Dual Credit and he can put you in touch with the division chair and possibly your evaluator.
-This link provides a list of current division chairs www.lakelandcollege.edu/academic-divisions/
+If you are looking for guidance with your class, please contact the Director of Dual Credit who can put you in touch with the appropriate division chair and possibly your evaluator.

 According to Lake Land College Board Policy 05.05, the College requires dual credit students to complete course evaluations.
 The information received from the course evaluations is confidential, is for College and Instructor use only, and is not released to anyone in the teacher’s school district.
 The DCP will send a course evaluation form directly to dual credit instructors to give to their students to complete.